iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 > No longer connects well.
 Since the update it says you are connected, waiting for the physician to connect...then it doesn't connect and the doctor cancels<br> :date: __2020-07-31 18:04:15__

 > Always technical issues.
 I have the newer smart phone and I pay for the internet.
 It always kicks me out.<br> :date: __2020-07-04 16:50:39__

-> I waited for the doctor, the app said "you have connected and are waiting for the doctor to connect".
-After about a minute, another message that said "The doctor cancelled the call".<br> :date: __2020-07-02 12:39:26__